RapidAPI/DevRel-Stack-Data/guides/posts/open-api-spec/post.md

     - open-api
     - specs
 coverImage: ''
-draft: false
 ---

 <Lead>
 	There are different kinds of specifications available that you can use while building an API.
 These specifications provide a standard for data exchange between web services, and one of these specifications is REST that further follows OpenAPI specifications.
 </Lead>

 ## OpenAPI Specification